nkoda/full-stack_work-sample/README.md

 * typescript: 5.1.3

 ## Setup Prereqs:
-To use this application, you must first install Docker on your local machine to run on the terminal.
+To use this application, you must first install Docker and Docker-Compose on your local machine to run on the terminal.
 This should be done by installing bother Docker through Brew:
 ```
 brew install docker
+brew install docker-compose
 ```
 Other installation versions of Docker can be found [here](https://docs.docker.com/desktop/).
 Additionally Git must be installed on your local machine.
 Installation documents for Git can be found [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).